Syllabus Master

 18. <Withdrawal process>

-“To drop or withdraw from a course, students must use their Self-Service accounts.
-In “Self-Service,” students should click on “Academic Records,” then “Withdraw/Drop Request” from the left hand menu.
+“To drop or withdraw from a course, students must use their Student Self-Service accounts.
+In “Self-Service,” students should click on “Advising & Classes,” then “Withdraw/Drop Request” from the left hand menu.
 They should complete the entire form and submit it.
 They should then monitor their KCTCS e-mail account for questions or a confirmation that the request has been processed.
 The instructor will approve or deny the request.
 The withdrawal is not complete until they receive a confirmation that they have been withdrawn from the class.”

 Please feel free to vary this language if you write your syllabus in second person, etc. For example: